keithschulze/nix-config/README.md

   nix run home-manager/master -- init --switch
   ```

-4. Install `homebrew`:
+1. Install `homebrew`:

   ```sh
   /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
   ```

-5. Clone this repo:
+1. Clone this repo:

   ```sh
   git clone git@github.com:keithschulze/nixos-config.git
   ```

-6. Build and apply host config
+1. Build and apply host config

   ```sh
   darwin-rebuild switch --flake .#matawhero
   ```

-  __note:__ in this case we are applying the `matawhero` host configuration as
+  __Note:__ in this case we are applying the `matawhero` host configuration as
   an example.
 Other hosts are/can be defined in `flake.nix`.

-7. Build and apply the home configuration
+1. Build and apply the home configuration

   ```sh
   home-manager switch --flake .#keithschulze@matawhero
   ```

-  __note:__ in this case we are applying the `keithschulze@matawhero` home configuration as an
+  __Note:__ in this case we are applying the `keithschulze@matawhero` home configuration as an
   example.
-Other home configrations are/can be defined in `flake.nix`.
+Other home configurations are/can be defined in `flake.nix`.

 ## Updating